testtolearn1/Libre-e2e/README.md

    METAMASK_SETUP_PRIVATE_KEY=
    METAMASK_SETUP_NETWORK=sepolia
    METAMASK_SETUP_PASSWORD=
-5. Run the test using npm run test:headed
+5. Run the test using npm run test:headed (for headed tests running on browser)
+6. In order to run the github actions , add the variables given in .env to Repo-> settings-> Secrets and Variables -> Actions .
+Add Repository secrets and variables from .env
+   The go To Github Actions tab and select the workflow file and click on run workflow

 Note :